chaojian-zhang/ExcelCommander/ExcelCommander/README.md

 ﻿# Excel Commander

-This provides both a Socket client to ExcelCommander plugin server and simplified DLL interface to Microsoft.Office.Interop.Excel.
+This provides a Socket client to ExcelCommander plugin server.